 about taproot medicine...

-I make medicine from my heart, with specific people in mind, and gratitude for the offering of the plants.
-This is my religion: Pay attention and give respect to the earth, the body, the heart.
-When we are close to the earth, we are close to our selves.
-We all know this…earth body, human body.
-This medicine is real, made by my hands, made for this community.
-I’m not interested in selling you something you don’t need, or participating in the destructive capitalist structure.
-I do not ship it far away, I make it right here for the people surrounding the Bay.
-I am doing an alchemical dance in the kitchen when I make this medicine, watching plants melt into liquid to be sweetened with bee nectar and transformed into delicious food that has a hint of magic about it.
-When you take it, make space in your body for the plants to enter—one deep breath usually does the trick.
+We make medicine from the heart, with specific people in mind, and gratitude for the plants.
+This is our religion: Pay attention and give respect to earth body, human body…when we are close to the earth, we are close to our selves.
+This medicine is real, made by our hands, made for this community.
+We are doing an alchemical dance in the kitchen when we make this medicine, watching plants yield into liquid to be sweetened with bee nectar and transformed into delicious food/medicine that has a hint of magic about it.
+When you take it, make space in your body for the plants to enter, one deep breath usually does the trick.
+In honor of the plants who are the ultimate teachers of generosity, we offer this medicine to you.

 in good medicine,